specklesystems/speckle-docs-OLD/dev/apps.md

 - Search for stream's available to the user.
 - Display commit data associated with a given stream.
 - Filter the data to be displayed.
-- Cache results in `localStorage` to _remember_ the app state accross page reloads.
+- Cache results in `localStorage` to _remember_ the app state across page reloads.

 Let's get started! 🚀